Clamming Your Own Clam Pasta

 Description

-This flavorful and colorful spaghetti dish is loaded with chopped butter clams, turkey sausage and vegetables.
+This flavorful and colorful spaghetti dish is loaded with chopped butter clams, turkey sausage, and fresh vegetables, creating a delightful blend of textures and tastes.

 Ingredients